willbates13/Football_Analytics_JCproject/README.md

 where `α`/`γ` are controlled by `--q-alpha` and `--q-gamma`.
 Suggested actions in the animation come from an epsilon-greedy policy (configurable via `--epsilon`, `--epsilon-decay` and `--epsilon-min`).
+If you want stronger recommendations, warm up the Q-table across a few matches with `--pretrain-count` or `--pretrain-match-id` so the agent has seen more examples before the target replay.
 The overlay shows both the agent's recommendation and the action that actually happened so you can compare policy learning against the real match footage.